axibase/atsd/administration/networking-settings.md

 The increased buffer would also reduce or even eliminate the number of UDP datagrams dropped due to buffer overflow.

-## Increase the UDP buffer in ATSD
+## Increase UDP buffer in ATSD

-Add the following property to `server.properties` file:
+To increase the UDP buffer in ATSD, add the following property to `server.properties` file.

 ```txt
 # default value is 8192